wyattscarpenter/moby-dick/readme-moby-dick.txt

 4. Full 3d animated cutscenes (do not actually do this)

-5. Have an entire audio book of M optionally play in the background
+5. Have an entire audio book of M optionally play in the background ( perhaps: https://librivox.org/moby-dick-by-herman-melville/ )

 ## Dumb Ideas